 02 of 08

 Gloves and Mittens

 For kids, store their mittens in their coat pockets (if they are deep enough).
-If that is not an option, a small storage box with their name on it is a good option.
-Labeling it will help them establish the habit of always, always putting their gloves, scarves and hats back into the same spot.
+If that is not an option, a small storage box labeled with each child's name on it is a good option.
+Labeling it will help them establish the habit of always, always putting their gloves, scarves, and hats back into the same spot.

-For adults, especially women who may like to use more than one set of gloves depending on her outfit, hang a shoe organizer in the entryway closet, or, just like the kids, a labelled storage box.
+For adults, especially someone who may like to use more than one set of gloves, hang a shoe organizer in the entryway closet, or, just like the kids, use a labeled storage box.

 03 of 08

 Hats, Beanies, and Caps

 It may seem old-fashioned, but the best way to store hats, especially wide-brimmed or specialty hats, is hat boxes.
 Hat boxes are round and stackable so their storage capabilities are not limited to just hats.

 For more casual hats, like baseball hats or beach hats, you can use hooks or a baseball hat organizer.
 For beanies or wool hats, store them with your mittens and gloves in a storage box in your entryway or hall closet.
 If you don't have an entryway, store them in the closet closest to the door you usually exit your home from.

 04 of 08